JackyWeng526/Occupancy_Trend_and_IAQ_in_Commercial_Building/README.md

 The estimated occupancy pattern will validate with the data from the entrance gate.

-The results of this repository imply that CO2 sensors can be good occupancy detectors rather than only monitoring IAQ.
+The results of this repository imply that CO2 sensors are good occupancy detectors rather than only tools for monitoring IAQ.